gromacs/gromacs/docs/install-guide/index.rst

 gets a chance to make changes that depend on yours and perform more checking.
 It may take several configuration passes to reach the desired configuration, in particular if you need to resolve errors.

-A key thing to consider here is the setting of ``CMAKE_INSTALL_PREFIX``.
-You will need to be able to write to this directory in order to install |Gromacs| later.
-So if you do not have super-user privileges on your machine, then you will need to choose a sensible location within your home directory for your |Gromacs| installation.
-Even if you do have super-user privileges, you should use them only for the installation phase, and never for configuring, building, or running |Gromacs|!

 When you have reached the desired configuration with ``ccmake``, the build system can be generated by pressing ``g``.
 This requires that the previous